Start point - (1) Wanthwaite (NY

 the A66, and head towards Penrith, but then turn right at

-Troutbeck", replied Dad.
+Troutbeck", replied Shaun.

-So off we went, and
+So, off we went, and

 soon we were turning off the A66.